Welcome from Library Director Paula Kiely

 You may have seen or read some of the wonderful coverage we received on the November 22 grand opening of our new East Branch.
 It was a wonderful day and an important part of library history.
 We were thrilled to see nearly 2,000 people excited about a new library in their community.
 If you were unable to join us, I hope you’ll visit the new East Branch soon.

 But we’re not resting on our laurels.
-We look forward to the development of two new facilities replacing the Forest Home and Mill Road libraries.
+We look forward to the development of two new facilities replacing the Forest Home and Mill Road libraries and are in the process of holding several community meetings.
+More news on these projects is detailed on our Development page.

 When we adopted our new strategic plan, MPL 2020, our vision was to “establish MPL as an anchor institution that helps build healthy families and vibrant neighborhoods – the foundation of a strong Milwaukee.”